ETAAcademy/ETAAcademy-ZK-Meme/58_Libra.md

 These innovations ensure that Libra's zkVPD maintains the desired zero-knowledge property while offering efficient proof generation and verification.
 The overall time complexity for the multi-linear commitment and opening algorithm is linear in $O(2^\ell)$, and the verification complexity is $O(\ell)$, ensuring that the system is both practical and secure for use in the Libra protocol.

 The input layer zkVPD protocol ensures the validity of the polynomial evaluation without revealing any sensitive information, allowing Libra to achieve both privacy and efficiency in its zero-knowledge proofs.

-### **Conclusion**

-The GKR protocol, through careful algorithmic design in Libra, achieves **linear-time prover complexity** without sacrificing soundness or completeness.
-Innovations like FunctionEvaluations, two-phase sum-check decomposition, and use of sparse multilinear extensions are key to scaling interactive proofs over large circuits.
-These advances not only make GKR practical but also foundational in modern zero-knowledge systems.

 ---